GitHub

 With GitHub connected, your assistant can:

-- List repositories — See accessible repos
+- View repositories — See your accessible repos

-- List commits — See recent activity
+- Track commits — See recent activity and changes

 Connecting GitHub